yihui/yihui.org/content/en/2023-11-17-tinytex-path.md

 ---
-title: An Upcoming Change in the TinyTeX Installation Path on Windows
+title: A Change in the TinyTeX Installation Path on Windows
 subtitle: 'Did you run into the error "no appropriate script or program found: fmtutil"?'
 date: '2023-11-17'
 slug: tinytex-path